Meet the Music Faculty

 jonathan-rayDr.
 Jonathan Ray

-Dr. Ray received the Doctorate of Musical Arts in Vocal Performance and Choral Conducting from Louisiana State University where he studied with tenor Robert Grayson and coached with renowned vocal pedagogue Loraine Sims and Metropolitan Opera tenor Paul Groves.
-He received his Master of Music in Vocal Performance from The University of North Carolina at Greensboro where he studied with Carla LeFevre.
-He earned his Bachelor of Vocal and Instrumental Music Education from Arkansas Tech University where he studied with Jon Clements and Arlene Biebesheimer and his major instruments were voice and tuba.
-In 2019, Dr. Ray completed his apprenticeship as the tenor Apprentice Artist with The Lyric Opera of Kansas City where he continued his vocal studies with tenor Vinson Cole.
+Dr. Ray received the Doctorate of Musical Arts in Vocal Performance with a minor in Choral Conducting from Louisiana State University, where he studied with tenor Robert Grayson and coached with renowned vocal pedagogue Loraine Sims and Metropolitan Opera tenor Paul Groves.
+He received his Master of Music in Vocal Performance from the University of North Carolina at Greensboro, where he studied with Carla LeFevre.
+He earned his Bachelor of Vocal and Instrumental Music Education from Arkansas Tech University, where he studied with Jon Clements and Arlene Biebesheimer and his major instruments were voice and tuba.
+In 2019, Dr. Ray completed his apprenticeship as the tenor Apprentice Artist with The Lyric Opera of Kansas City, where he studied with tenor Vinson Cole.

 melissa-simonsDr.
 Melissa Loehnig Simons